Heated Deck of Roca Spur Bridge in Nebraska is the World's First Implementation Using Conductive Concrete for Deicing

-Roca Spur Bridge is a 150foot long and 36foot wide, three-span highway bridge over the Salt Creek at Roca, located on Nebraska Highway 77 South about 15 miles south of Lincoln, Nebraska.
+Roca Spur Bridge is a 150 foot long and 36 foot wide, three-span highway bridge over the Salt Creek at Roca, located on Nebraska Highway 77 South about 15 miles south of Lincoln, Nebraska.
 A railroad crossing is located immediately following the end of the bridge, making it a prime candidate for electrical deicing application.
 The Roca Bridge project began in December 2001, and construction was completed the following year in November.
-The bridge deck has a 117-foot by 28foot by four inch conductive concrete inlay, which is instrumented with thermocouples to provide data for deicing monitoring during winter storms.
+The bridge deck has a 117-by-28-foot by 4 inch conductive concrete inlay, which is instrumented with thermocouples to provide data for deicing monitoring during winter storms.

 Due to its electrical resistance and impedance, a thin conductive concrete overlay can generate enough heat to prevent ice formation on a bridge deck when connected to a power source.

-It is expected that this project will demonstrate that conductive concrete technology has national and international importance[FP1] .
-Statistics indicate that 10 to 15% of all roadway accidents are directly related to weather conditions.
+Statistics indicate that 10 to 15 percent of all roadway accidents are directly related to weather conditions.
 This percentage alone represents thousands of human injuries and deaths and millions of dollars in property damage annually.
 Ice accumulation on paved surfaces is not merely a concern for motorists; ice on pedestrian walkways accounts for numerous slip and fall injuries.
 The payoff potential for this project is tremendous.
 This revolutionary deicing technology is applicable to accident-prone areas such as bridge overpasses, exit ramps, airport runways, street intersections, sidewalks, and driveways.

 Conductive concrete contains a certain amount of electrically conductive components in the regular concrete matrix to attain stable and relatively high electrical conductivity.
 The mix design used in this project contained steel fibers and carbon products for conductive materials.
-Steel fibers of variable lengths amounted to 1.5 percent and the carbon products of different particle sizes amounted to 25 percent per volume of the concrete.
-The mix also included crushed limestone of 0.5inch maximum size and Nebraska 47B fine aggregate..
+Steel fibers of variable lengths amounted to 1½ percent and the carbon products of different particle sizes amounted to 25 percent per volume of the concrete.
+The mix also included crushed limestone of ½ inch maximum size and Nebraska 47B fine aggregate.

-A four-inch thick inlay of conductive concrete was cast on top of a 10.5 inch thick regular reinforced concrete deck.
-The inlay consists of 52 individual four feet x 14feet conductive concrete slabs.
-In each slab, two angle irons were embedded for electrodes (Figure 1).
+A 4-inch thick inlay of conductive concrete was cast on top of a 10½ inch thick regular reinforced concrete deck.
+The inlay consists of 52 individual 4-by-14-foot conductive concrete slabs.
+In each slab, two angle irons were embedded for electrodes.
 Coupling nuts were welded to one end of the angle irons for making an electrical connection.
-A thermocouple was installed at the center of each slab at about 0.5 inches below the surface to measure the slab temperature.
+A thermocouple was installed at the center of each slab at about ½ inch below the surface to measure the slab temperature.
 The power cords and thermocouple wiring for each slab were secured in two PVC conduits, accessible from junction boxes along the centerline of the bridge deck.

 Integration of Power Supply, Sensors, and Control Circuit